diedioskuren/awesome/README.md

 Qestions.
-Some of the google drives have access to google colab and some other's don't.
+Some of the google drives have access to google colab and some others don't.